U.S. regulator fines Altaba $35 million over 2014 Yahoo email hack

 WASHINGTON/SAN FRANCISCO (Reuters) - U.S. regulators fined Altaba Inc, the company formerly known as Yahoo!
 Inc, $35 million on Tuesday to settle charges that kept its massive 2014 cyber security breach a secret from investors for more than two years.

-The Securities and Exchange Commission’s case marks the first time it has ever gone after a company for failing to disclose a cyber security breach.
+The Securities and Exchange Commission’s case marks the first time it has gone after a company for failing to disclose a cyber security breach.

 Altaba agreed to settle without admitting or denying any wrongdoing.

-An Altaba spokesman did not immediately respond to a request for comment.
+A company spokesman declined to comment.

 Yahoo’s information security team learned just days after the December 2014 breach that Russian hackers had stolen the company’s “crown jewels,” including email addresses, encrypted passwords and security questions, the SEC said in a statement.

-Despite becoming aware of the breach and having it reported to Yahoo’s senior management and legal department, the company failed to properly investigate and did not disclose it to the public until more than two years later, when it was in the process of being acquired by Verizon Communication Inc, the regulator said.
+Despite becoming aware of the breach and reporting it to Yahoo’s senior management and legal department, the company failed to properly investigate and did not disclose it to the public until more than two years later, when it was in the process of being acquired by Verizon Communication Inc, the regulator said.

+Steven Peikin, co-director the SEC’s enforcement division, said cyber breaches were a priority for the agency and hoped companies facing similar issues would take note.

+“The message in this case and the package of remedies here I think is a pretty strong one and I hope will be viewed as a significant penalty by other issuers,” he told reporters on a call.

 The U.S. Justice Department announced charges last year against four men, including two officers in Russia’s Federal Security Service, for their roles in the theft of 500 million Yahoo accounts.